EzNo101/BHP-Projects/README.md

-Pythons scripts for pentest
+Pythons scripts for pentest.
-I wrote these scripts for practicing Python in cybersecurity
+I wrote these scripts for practicing Python in cybersecurity.